 SKILLS AND QUALIFICATIONS

-- Bachelor’s degree or equivalent and 2-4 years work experience strongly desired
+- Bachelor’s degree or equivalent (years of work experience are a plus)

 - Ability to build strong relationships with individuals from diverse backgrounds and experiences